 Monroe County, which includes the Florida Keys, is the only area for which the inconsistent regulations between Councils would affect anglers.
 Very little gag is harvested by recreational anglers in Monroe County (Table 1.1.1).
-For anglers fishing for gag in Monroe County, some positive effects would be expected under Preferred Alternative 2, which would reconcile the different minimum size limits by increasing the Gulf minimum size limit to 24 inches TL.
+For anglers who may land gag in Monroe County, some positive effects would be expected under Preferred Alternative 2, which would reconcile the different minimum size limits by increasing the Gulf minimum size limit to 24 inches TL.
 Anglers who are confused as to where each size limit applies would benefit by establishing a consistent minimum size limit with the South Atlantic Council.
 Some negative effects could potentially occur if the increase in the size limit restricts anglers in the Gulf Council's jurisdiction of Monroe County from being able to retain a legal size gag.

-Outside of the state and federal waters surrounding Monroe County where inconsistent minimum size limits do not exist for gag, Preferred Alternative 2 would be expected to result in negative effects for anglers.
+Outside of the state and federal waters surrounding Monroe County, where inconsistent minimum size limits do not exist for gag, Preferred Alternative 2 would be expected to result in some negative direct effects for anglers.
 In recent years, the recreational sector has not caught its quota (Table 1.3.1).
 Gag is a very popular recreational target species for the west coast of Florida, especially from Levy to Collier County (Table 1.1.1).
-That anglers are not landing their allotted quota could be due to numerous factors, including restrictive regulations or decreasing stock availability.
+That anglers are not landing their allotted quota could be due to numerous factors including restrictive regulations or decreasing stock availability.
 Action 3 evaluates extending the recreational fishing season to provide more fishing opportunities for anglers to catch the quota.
-Assuming that fishing activity and effort remain the same, increasing the minimum size limit by 2 inches TL would be expected to result in less of the quota being caught than under Alternative 1.
-Thus, for the majority of Gulf anglers, Preferred Alternative 2 would be expected to result in greater negative effects than Alternative 1.
+Assuming that fishing activity and effort remain the same, increasing the minimum size limit by 2 inches TL would be expected to result in less of the quota being caught than under Alternative 1, as anglers who catch a gag between